matheuristic/plan9port-config/README.md

   (i.e., modifications made but not yet saved to file).
 Also requires [realpath](https://www.gnu.org/software/coreutils/manual/html_node/realpath-invocation.html) be installed (it is used to derive relative file paths).
+- `rg--`: Like `rg-` but for all Acme windows corresponding to files.
 - `runfc`: `>runfc cmd arg1 ...` will copy the text selection to a temporary file, run a command `cmd` that modifies the temporary file in-place (like Python's `black` formatter) and output the temporary